(close)

 Anecdote

-The viewer should bare-in-mind that some of the titles of the performances that appear on the posters (and in this archive) were not those of the artists choosing.
-Performers that had agreed to do a performance on a particular night often didn’t have a title ready, which left the door open for some creative titling from the poster designer.
+The viewer should bear-in-mind that some of the titles of performances that appear on the posters (and in this archive) were not those of the artist’s choosing.
+Performers that had agreed to do a performance on a particular night often didn’t have a title ready, which left the door open for some creative titling from a certain poster designer.

 Anecdote